kieker-monitoring/PCARP/README.md

 ## Replication

-The following wil walk you through the complete pipeline using the UXsim application as an example.
+The following wil walk you through the complete pipeline using the helloWorld application as an example.
 Note: it is important to do the static analysis first, as to not skew the static analysis results with the added code for the dynamic analysis intrumentation.

 ### Static Analysis

 From the root, run the static analyzer.
 ```
 time python3 tools/pyparse/src/pyparse/pyparse.py \
- -i UXsim/uxsim \
+ -i helloWorld/helloWorld \
- -o bin/uxsim-static \
+ -o bin/static \
- -m both -e -v
+ -m both -e
 ```

 ### Dynamic analysis